-Travel rewards cards can be a handy way to earn free flights or hotel stays but they’re not all the same.
+You want to use travel rewards cards to earn free flights or hotel stays, but they’re not all the same.
 With some cards, you have to maneuver a complicated rewards structure in order to earn points or miles towards travel.

 Easy to Earn, Easy to Redeem Rewards

 With some travel credit cards, rewards are tiered so you earn more rewards on some purchases than others.
 This card, by comparison, offers a flat rewards rate that’s not a hassle to understand.

 - Every eligible dollar you spend with the card earns 1 reward point

 That means you can use the card for more than just travel to add to your points total.
 For example, if you spend $500 a month on groceries and $500 a month on gas, that’s 1,000 points you’d earn on top of whatever you charge for travel expenses.

 With no cap on the number of points earned, you can scoop up as many travel rewards as you like, based on how often you spend.